haskell/cabal/Cabal/doc/developing-packages.rst

 Test suites
 ^^^^^^^^^^^

-.. pkg-section:: test
+.. pkg-section:: test name
+    :synopsis: Test suit build information.

     Test suite sections (if present) describe package test suites and must have an argument after the section label, which defines the name of the test suite.
 This is a freeform argument, but may not contain spaces.
 It should be unique among the names of the package's other test suites, the package's executables, and the package itself.
 Using test suite sections requires at least Cabal version 1.9.2.

 The test suite may be described using the following fields, as well as build information fields (see the section on `build information`_).